 |Me (right) with my agronomist (left) looking at Crop Health Imagery in my FarmLogs account|

 My agronomist likes using FarmLogs, too.
 He can log in, and write notes right in my account about how my crops are doing.
 All I have to do is pull up Farmlogs and see what he's done, so I don't have to call him and he doesn't have to call me.

 During the growing season, FarmLogs really helps him monitor my crop growth.
-He can go in and check the rainfall, GDD, and he even gets notified by Crop Health Alerts if there’s anything unusual in my fields that he might have missed when he looks at the Crop Health Imagery.
-Plus, he can always make sure he's scouting the correct area by using the GPS coordinates from the Crop Health Alerts.
+He can go in and check the rainfall, GDD, and he even gets notified about new Crop Health Imagery in my account.
+Plus, he can always make sure he's scouting the correct area by using the GPS coordinates in the app.